Maria Menounos and Keven Undergaro Marry With Second Wedding in Greece

 The TV host, 40, and Undergaro, 50, exchanged vows in Greece on Saturday, October 6, nearly 10 months after they first wed on Fox’s live New Year’s Eve broadcast in December 2017.

-The TV personality shared her big day with fans on Instagram Stories Saturday, posting a slew of photos and videos from Kalamata, Greece, in which she wore a white bridal veil.
-She also shared clips of herself singing in Greek as she got dolled up for the nuptials — with the help of hairstylist Dimitri Giannetos — while wearing a white robe emblazoned with the word, ‘Bride.’
+The TV personality shared her big day with fans on Instagram Stories Saturday, posting a slew of photos and videos from Kalamata, Greece.

-“For anybody who doesn’t understand, we did get married New Year’s Eve, yes, but this is our, like, big official ceremony and reception in Greece, and so we’re very excited,” she explained to followers.
+“For anybody who doesn’t understand, we did get married New Year’s Eve, yes, but this is our, like, big official ceremony and reception in Greece, and so we’re very excited,” she explained to followers in one of her clips.

+She also shared her thoughts in an Instagram post just moments before walking down the aisle: “I’ve been planning this for like, maybe a month, but really been planning this for a long time in my heart because I always wanted to return to Greece and do our wedding here, Greece means so much to us and our village and our roots … My friends said … ‘You don’t need wedding planners, we have all of our friends, and we all love you, and we want to help you.
+Honestly, I feel like the luckiest girl in the world.
+I have the best husband, and the best family … I am so blessed and so, so happy today that we get to do this amazing wedding in this beautiful village, that I want to move to, although I think Keven may divorce me, and that would kind of suck,” she joked.

 The newlyweds also celebrated on Friday, October 5, with a rehearsal dinner at Museum Restaurant, where they shared a traditional Greek dance known as a zeimpekiko.
 The former E! host wore a forest green Veronica Beard dress and Stuart Weitzman heels.